-Groups provide a caring context in which you can talk confidentially with other students who share your concerns or experiences.
+Ongoing group therapy provides a caring context in which you can talk confidentially with other students who share your concerns or experiences.
 A group can be a wonderful source of feedback, support, good humor, and creative ideas for how to cope with personal or interpersonal challenges.
-Groups are confidential and are led by Counseling Center clinicians.
+Therapy groups are confidential and are led by the Center for Well-Being clinicians.

-If you are interested in participating in a group, please contact the Counseling Center as early in the semester as you can to schedule an initial consultation appointment.
+If you are interested in participating in a psychotherapy group, please contact the Center for Well-Being to schedule an Initial Consultation appointment.
 During that appointment, please share your interest in group.
-Unless noted, students are required to register for groups before attending.
+Unless noted, students are required to attend an Initial Consultation and pre-group meeting before attending an ongoing therapy group.
+These meetings help to determine if the group of interest is a good fit for you at the time.
 If you have ideas for an additional group that would interest you, please let us know!

 Understanding Self & Others: Insight-Oriented Process Groups